openfaas/docs/docs/deployment/kubernetes.md

 ### Pick `k3sup`, `helm` or plain YAML files

-There are three ways to install OpenFaaS and you can pick whatever makes sense for you and your team.
+There are three recommended ways to install OpenFaaS and you can pick whatever makes sense for you and your team.

+> If you need help with an OpenFaaS proof-of-concept or a reference architecture, you can contact [sales@openfaas.com](mailto:sales@openfaas.com) to find out more.

-* `k3sup app install` - k3sup installs OpenFaaS using its official helm chart and is the easiest and quickest way to get up and running.
+* `k3sup app install` - k3sup (`ketchup`) installs OpenFaaS to any Kubernetes cluster using its official helm chart and is the easiest and quickest way to get up and running.

 * Helm chart - sane defaults and easy to configure through YAML or CLI flags.
 Secure options such as `helm template` or `helm 3` also exist for those working within restrictive environments.

-* Plain YAML files - hard-coded settings/values.
-Tools like Kustomize can offer custom settings
+* Plain YAML files - not recommended for anything beyond testing since the options are generated and hard-coded.
+Tools like Kustomize can offer the ability to custom the files.

 Guidelines are also provided for [preparing for production](/architecture/production/) and for [performance testing](/architecture/performance).